-Thanks to the evolution of the internet and smartphones, we now use our phones for a variety of things other than calls such as chatting, taking pictures, browsing the internet, and much more.
-At rare occasions when our phone rings, we are reminded of its actual usage.
+We use our phones for a variety of things other than calls such as chatting, taking pictures, browsing the internet, and much more.
+But when we miss an incoming call notification, we everything else takes a backseat.

-But what if even in those rare moments, your phone decides to ditch you.
-The phone is so accustomed to not getting calls that when it receives one, the screen doesn’t wake up on an incoming call.
-That is, even though the phone rings, the incoming calls are not shown on the screen.
+At times, when your phone receives a call, but the screen doesn’t wake up on an incoming call.
+That is, even though the phone keeps ringing or rings once, the incoming calls are not shown on the screen.
+And that’s how you miss phone calls.
 One needs to open the notification panel to view or take action on the calls.

 If you are also facing a similar issue, don’t worry.
 You just need to tweak a few settings, and everything is going to be alright.
-Let’s check out what you need to do to fix the issue of call screen not visible for incoming calls.
+Let’s check out what you need to do to fix incoming calls not showing on screen on your Android phones.

 Restart Your Phone